 - Log into your course ahead of time to review the learning objectives and any assignments.
 Assess the workload for the week and put the due dates on your calendar.
 Having a mental picture of what's ahead is the best thing you can do to prepare each week

 - Aim to have all of your assignments done prior to the due date.
 Why?
 Because life happens and when you wait until the last minute, you're more likely to have problems meeting the due date.

 - If you identify a challenge with meeting a due date, contact your instructor right away.
 Instructors are more willing to be flexible when contacted in advance of a due date.

 - Use the Canvas To-Do List and Calendar to track and stay current on your assignments.
 They are so helpful.

-LASC's Noncredit Adult and Continuing Education Services has created several short videos for students in English and Spanish on how to log in to Canvas, how to log in to the Student Information System to request a laptop and much more.
+LASC's Noncredit Adult and Continuing Education Services have created several short videos for students in English and Spanish on how to log in to Canvas, how to log in to the Student Information System to request a laptop, and much more.
 Take a moment to check them out.

 Students with book vouchers can purchase books at lascbookstore.com by entering their student ID number at the check out screen after selecting the A/R option or send an email to email@example.com requesting assistance.

 All students can purchase their books online through the LASC Bookstore at www.lascbookstore.com.
 EOPS students should include their ID number in the A/R field when checking out to ensure that their book credit is applied.